windsorcli/book/chapters/chapter02/chapter02.typ

 #smart-code("mkdir my-windsor-project
 cd my-windsor-project", lang: "bash")

 *Windows Users*: Use the same commands in PowerShell, WSL2, or Command Prompt.
 Windsor works identically across platforms once Docker Desktop is configured with WSL2 backend.
+Run PowerShell as Administrator for your first `windsor up local` to properly configure DNS resolution.

 When you start a new Windsor project, the first step is initialization: